Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Summary of Money's HELOC vs. cash-out refi

 You can utilize a HELOC or a cash-out refinance to make the equity in your home generate money for you.
 While both a HELOC and cash-out refinance may help with home renovations or an emergency financial situation, both carry risks.
-With a HELOC, you're leveraging your home as collateral and could potentially lose it should you fail to repay the loan.
-With a cash-out refinance, you're losing equity in your home.
+You’re leveraging your home as collateral and could potentially lose it should you fail to repay the loan.
+You’re also losing equity in your home.
 When push comes to shove, you should carefully weigh the risks of both options before making a decision.
 A HELOC or cash-out refinance can be a smart financial move if done wisely, so make sure you thoroughly understand both options before proceeding with either.

 Ads by Money.
 We may be compensated if you click this ad.Ad

-Use your Home Equity to finance your goals with Quicken Loans (NMLS #3030)
+Use your Home Equity to finance your goals with Rocket Mortgage (NMLS #3030)